CasimirKaPazi/balhukbar/Grammar.md

 * Grammatical particles are only one or two mora long.
   2 to 4 letters.
   They start with a consonant other than the glottal stop.
-  Example: bu, buku
+  Example: pu, puku
 * Verbs begin with a glottal stop and end in a vowel.
 They are at least two mora long.
   Minimum 3 letters of which the first is '.
-  Example: 'ai, 'usbane
+  Example: 'ai, 'ujpane
 * Content words are at least three mora long.
   Minimum 5 letters (some exceptions).
   They start with a consonant other than the glottal stop.
-  Example: cykte, tatakena
+  Example: cyqte, tatakena

 <div id='Verbs'/>